In Fighting on the Home Front, the distinguished journalist explores the momentous legacy of women in WWI.

 6pm, Friday 1 August

-The director and playwright talk about their new version of Euripides’ tragedy.
+The director and designer talk to Kate Mosse about the new version of Euripides’ tragedy.

 6pm, Tuesday 12 August